Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 This is a legitimate concern.
 The appearance of a permanent surprise occurs when there is excessive elevation, especially in the medial portion of the eyebrow.
 My approach is conservative and personalized: I elevate only what is necessary, respecting the natural anatomy and the patient’s desires.
 The goal is a subtle and natural result, not a dramatic transformation.

 Yes, as long as the planning considers the anatomical and aesthetic differences between male and female eyebrows.
 In men, the eyebrow should remain straighter and closer to the orbital rim.
 The elevation is more subtle and the arch more discreet.
-The endoscopic technique is especially suitable for men as it preserves the virility of the gaze.
-The male facelift can be combined when indicated.
+The endoscopic technique is especially suitable for men as it preserves a masculine appearance.
+The male facelift can be combined when appropriate.

 When can I return to work?

-For remote work or activities that do not require public appearance, seven to ten days.
-For activities that require an impeccable appearance, two weeks.
+For remote work or activities that do not require a public-facing appearance, seven to ten days.
+For activities that require a polished appearance, two weeks.
 For intense physical exercise, three to four weeks.
 Each patient has an individual recovery pace.

 Can Botox replace surgical brow lift?